SB79 Transit Oriented Development Upzoning

 TOD Zone Geographic Prioritization

-Where buffers from different tiers and distance bands overlap after union, each geometry is assigned a single TOD zone classification representing the most permissive applicable development standard under SB 79.
+Where buffers from different tiers and distance bands overlap after union, each geometry is assigned a single TOD zone classification representing the most permissive applicable development standard for qualified residential development projects under SB 79.
 The prioritization cascades as follows:

 | Priority | Zone | Height limit | Density (du/ac) | Residential FAR |